snehilchatterjee/GPU-Passthrough-Tutorial/README.md

     ![CPU Passthrough](images/cpu_passthrough.png)
 10. Click **Apply** and then **Begin Installation**.

+> **Performance Note:** After Windows installs, the VM might feel very laggy.
+This is **normal and expected**.
+You are currently using an emulated display.
+Even after installing GPU drivers, the lag will persist until we configure **Looking Glass** to display the actual GPU output.

 ### 2.3 Installing VirtIO Drivers
 To get the best performance for disk and network, we need the VirtIO drivers.
 Windows does not include these by default.